Using EEG to Understand Mental Effort in Block-Based Programming Environments

 • Jimenez, Y. (2017).
 “Towards Understanding Student’s Mental Effort in Block-Based Programming Environments Using Electroencephalogram (EEG)”.
 Accepted at 2017 International Computing Education Research (ICER), Tacoma, WA.

-Peer Reviewed Conference Posters
+Peer-Reviewed Conference Posters

 • Jimenez, Y., & Gardner-McCune, C. (2018).
 Usability Challenges that Novice Programmers Experience when Using Scratch for the First Time.
 IEEE Symposium on Visual Languages and Human-Centric Computing (VL/HCC), Lisbon, Portugal.

 • Jimenez, Y., Gardner-McCune, C., & Lichtenstein, S. Understanding Novice Programmers Perceptions of their First Programming Experience.
-Accepted at 2017 International Computing Education Research (ICER), Tacoma, WA.
+Accepted at the 2017 International Computing Education Research (ICER), Tacoma, WA.

 • Jimenez, Y. (2017).
 Towards Understanding Student’s Mental Effort in Block-Based Programming Environments Using